Batteries - an important part of the energy transition

 Electric cars and energy storage are connected in several ways.
 For example, electrical vehicles need to run on renewable electricity to reach their full environmental advantage.
 Energy storage also benefits from the rapid battery development, accelerated by product development within the vehicle industry.
 There is, however an area where the mutual gains could be much more prominent than today, and that is the second life of vehicle batteries – a market almost non-existing, due to lack of measurability.

 Today it’s hard to set a resale price of batteries, since it’s impossible to evaluate their status.
 It’s also difficult for the seller to give a warranty or, in the case of a warranty situation, establish the malfunction cause.
 This results in a non-existing secondary marked for batteries.
 Insplorion’s battery sensor provides a battery life history and a possibility to measure the battery capacity much more exactly, which makes it possible to set a price and give a warranty, which in turn lays the ground for a commercial secondary market for vehicle batteries.

 Until now, no technology for measuring the State of Charge (SoC), State of Health (SoH) or inside temperature of commercial lithium-ion batteries has been available.
 Instead calculations are made based on voltage, current and outer temperature, which aren’t very reliable.
 The measurement uncertainty forces manufacturers and users to use over-dimensioned batteries.
-Due to the safety margins built into battery monitoring systems, the whole battery capacity can’t be utilized, which results in an ineffective use of the battery, a reduced life span, slower charging, increased safety risks, lack of information for second and third life use and poor use of nature’s resources.
+Due to the safety margins built into battery monitoring systems, the whole battery capacity can’t be utilized, which results in an ineffective use of the battery, slower charging, increased safety risks, lack of information for second and third life use and poor use of nature’s resources.